e2eSolutionArchitect/academy/bootcamp/azure/azure-bootcamp-5-days.md

 - This training program is completely online.
 - Total 5 classes Each class length is 2 hours including 15 mins break.
-- Training duration 1 to 2 weeks maximum.
+- Training duration 10 hours distributed across 1 to 2 weeks maximum.
 - Class schedule will be published to registered candidates prior to the program start date.
 - Classes may not be recorded.
-Please make notes.
+Please take notes.
 - This program doesn't include any dedicated study material.
-Maxium whiteboard session and interactive discussion.
+Maximum whiteboard session and interactive discussion.
-- For any unavoidable situation if any class needs to be rescheduled then it will be notified well advanced to the participants.
+- For any unavoidable situation if any class needs to be rescheduled then it will be notified to the participants.
-- Certification exam cost is NOT included in training fees.

 ----------------------------